 It is the highest level of care, training, equipment and operating protocols that enable our veterinary clinic to provide exceptional dog and cat desexing services to our clients.
 During each consultation, surgery or procedure, our staff will ensure the highest standards of care are achieved.
-Be it dog desexing, dog grooming, cat boarding, cat desexing or vaccinations, Malvern Vet Hospital will provide an exceptional service each time.
+Be it dog desexing, cat boarding, cat desexing or vaccinations, Malvern Vet Hospital will provide an exceptional service each time.

 Reasons for desexing your animal